SumZero Manager Q&A

 Quiet H.E.R.O.
 Innovators Who Make Our World A More Intelligent Community, Healthier, Safer, More Delightful, and Greener & More Sustainable

-RISING is a Singapore-registered retail unit trust launched on 28 August 2020 with an asset under management (AUM) of over S$30 million.
+Retail unit trust with daily liqudity and zero exit fees and an asset under management (AUM) of over S$30 million.

 Innovators Thrive in Stormy Times: Prepare and position a winning portfolio for a post-pandemic world with innovators who thrive in stormy times and transform crises and trauma into opportunities for the future.
 The coronavirus crisis has helped accelerate innovation and enhanced the leadership of innovators.
 Market positions are not redistributed during sunny and calm times, but during times of crisis.
 The pandemic crisis has changed the behavior of both consumers and businesses.
 Companies offering faster, cheaper, more productive, more cost effective, more compelling and innovative products and services gained significant share.

-Avoid Cyclicals that May Not Be Resilient in Economic Downturns: RISING is the only dividend-yielding equities fund in the market that is entirely not dependent on and with zero exposure to cyclicals (concentrated in economically-sensitive and rate-sensitive sectors such as financials, property & construction, energy & materials, industrials & capital equipment) that may not be resilient in economic downturns or to increases in interest rates.
+Avoid Cyclicals that May Not Be Resilient in Economic Downturns: This is the only dividend-yielding equities strategy in the market that is entirely not dependent on and with zero exposure to cyclicals (concentrated in economically-sensitive and rate-sensitive sectors such as financials, property & construction, energy & materials, industrials & capital equipment) that may not be resilient in economic downturns or to increases in interest rates.

 Avoid Accounting Fraud & Misgovernance Risks: Application of proprietary forward-looking fact-based accounting fraud detection system that was pioneered and taught at the Singapore Management University, ranked top five in the world accounting rankings, and presented to the top management team of Singapore’s top financial regulator Monetary Authority of Singapore (MAS), to mitigate downside risks which escape detection by typical western-based forensic tools.